 Our style is definitely on the modern side so we knew we wanted clean lines and not a lot of pattern on our counter tops.
 Quartz was the perfect option because unlike granite, you can get almost solid colors without all of the flex and color variation.

 We used a dark grey (Ceasarstone, Raven) on the perimeter of the kitchen to contrast the white cabinets, and we used a white quartz that mimics marble (Ceasarstone, Misty Carrera) on the island to contrast the dark cabinets.

-Our kitchen was one of the only places in the house that had recessed lights, which we loved, but adding some pendant lights over the island not only created a focal point and added some style, but also added light right where we do the most prep — over the island.
+Our kitchen was one of the only places in the house that had recessed lights, which we loved, but adding some pendant lights over the island not only created a focal point and added some style, but also added light right where we do the most prep.

 Deciding on a backsplash tile was probably the hardest decision to make.
 I toyed with the idea of doing a white backsplash tile, but I was really craving just a little bit of color in this space.

-Like I mentioned before, having a true double oven wasn’t an option with the configuration of our kitchen —but that doesn’t usually stop this lady from figuring out a way to get things just how I want.
+Like I mentioned before, having a true double oven wasn't an option with the configuration of our kitchen - but that doesn't usually stop this lady from figuring out a way to get things just how I want them.
 We ended up creating a space for the second oven and a new location for our microwave by adding a tall wall cabinet to house the two.